Program Overview

 MPH students have flexibility in choosing courses and putting together their academic schedule of courses.
 Students can mix and match online courses, intensive learning Institute courses, on-site courses at our East Baltimore campus, as well as Johns Hopkins courses at other sites.

-catalogue and Academic Calendar
+Catalogue and Academic Calendar

 Course Load and Time Commitment

 Each credit represents, on average, about a three to four-hour time commitment during each week of the eight-week term.
 A median course load per 8-week term for a part-time student is about 5-6 credits.
-Therefore, part-time students can expect an average of 15-18 hours’ worth of course-related work per week.
+Therefore, part-time students can expect an average of 15-18 hours' worth of course-related work per week.
 Full-time students must be registered for 12 or more credits each term to maintain full-time status.
-Assuming that each credit of a course equals about three to four hours’ worth of work per week, full-time students can expect to dedicate approximately 36 hours of work per week to their MPH courses.
-No student may exceed twenty-two credits in a single term.
+Assuming that each credit of a course equals about three to four hours' worth of work per week, full-time students can expect to dedicate approximately 36 hours of work per week to their MPH courses.
+No student may exceed 22 credits in a single term.

 Sequencing Your Curriculum